 The Caballo Mountains provide fantastic opportunity for 4×4 recreation.
 Stop by the Visitor Center to pick up a map of assigned trails.

-Roads are shown at the left in orange.
+Roads are shown at the right in orange.